ManasNair1209/Robotics_2_Lab/README.md

 The codes are for the forward and inverse kinematics for a SCARA Robot with 2R and 1P.
-The last code is for having the straight line trajectoru for the same SCARA bot
+The last code is for having the straight line trajectory for the same SCARA Robot